aiidateam/aiida-core/docs/source/installation.rst

 Quickstart
 ++++++++++

 Get started immediately with just a few commands!
+Look at `:ref:quicksetup` for more details

 Quickstart - Linux (Ubuntu)
 ---------------------------